Just The Facts about Sexually Transmitted Infections

 Symptoms

 Some people with gonorrhoea may not notice any symptoms and don't know they have the infection - that is why testing is really important!
-If they do, symptoms can show up within a week to a month of exposure to the infection and can include pain when peeing or when having sex, unusual discharge from the vagina or penis, or bleeding between periods or after sex (in people with a vagina).
+If they do, symptoms can show up within a week to a month of exposure to the infection.
+In all people it can cause symptoms from the:

 • In people with a vagina